ENez7/CitiesApi/readme.md

  - Implementing CRUD operations on custom entities
  - Using API controllers and annotations
  - Utilizing Entity Framework Core as the Object-Relational Mapping (ORM) framework
+ - Dependency injection and registering services
+ - Repository pattern
  - Implementing search, filtering, and pagination functionality
- - Securing the API with JSON Web Tokens (JWT)
+ - Securing the API with JSON Web Tokens (JWT) and security policies
  - Managing API versioning and documenting API endpoints and functionality.

 ## Tools used in developing